travelgateX/documentation-site/content/travelgatex/reference/scalars/Float.md

     },
     {
       "name": "Exchange",
-      "description": "Informs about the currency of origin, and the rate applied over result returned by the supplier.", "url": "/travelgatex/reference/objects/exchange"
+      "description": "Provides information about the currency of original, and its rate applied over the results returned by the Supplier.", "url": "/travelgatex/reference/objects/exchange"
     },
     {